 The main disadvantage of active speakers is the lack of a robust ecosystem.
 While some brands offer their own dedicated apps for managing sound over wifi, leveraging the advantage of not needing speaker wires going everywhere, there is no "top dog" that makes the process seemless.

-So, while a wireless home system using active in-ceiling and in-wall speakers is possible, the user experience of operating it day to day may leave something to be desired.
+So, while a wireless home system using active in-ceiling and in-wall speakers is possible, the user experience of operating it day to day may leave something to be desired, which is one of the reasons why they're better for car systems (more on that here).
 But depending on the scope of the system, the work to install a whole-home system may be greatly reduced.

 Maybe by now you're comfortable enough with the decisions you need to make to move forward.
 We recommend going with passive speakers, because if you're thinking about in-ceiling speakers you're probably already all-in on a system that includes an amplifier and/or receiver.
 But active speakers will meet some user's needs.